-Given the late nights, stress, excitement, and joy a new online venture will bring you, choosing a domain name can feel remarkably similar to naming your first child.
+Given the late nights, stress, excitement, and joy a new online venture will bring you, registering a domain name with one of the best domain registrars around can feel remarkably similar to naming your first child.
 You want the moniker to be unique and interesting, yet aspirational, intuitive, and representative of what your baby — uh, website — will strive to uphold for the rest of his or her life.

 Unlike naming your son or daughter, however, picking a domain name to house your online brand comes at a cost.
 You’ll need to budget for registration fees, annual renewals, and optional upgrades for enhanced privacy and security.
 Domain name registrars charge varying rates for these services — but frequently bundle domains with web and email hosting plans.
 We dove into the deep pool of providers and ranked our favorite deals from the most trustworthy companies.